jocelynjoel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 task 6 : prints the chessboard.
-task 7 :  prints the sum of the two diagonals of a square matrix of integers. task 8 : sets the value of a pointer to a char.
+task 7 :  prints the sum of the two diagonals of a square matrix of integers. task 8 : sets the value of a pointer to a char. task 9 : contains the password for the crackme2 executable.